LazyBun/owasp-top10-security/PITCHME.md

 Application functions related to authentication and session management implemented incorrectly, allowing attackers to:
-* compromise passwords
+- compromise passwords |
-* keys
+- keys |
-* session tokens
+- session tokens |
-* exploit other implementation flaws to assume other users’ identities
+- exploit other implementation flaws to assume other users’ identities |

 +++

 ### Example:

 Credential stuffing is a common attack.

-If an application does not rate limit authentication attempts, the application can be used as a password oracle to determine if the credentials are valid
+If an application does not rate limit authentication attempts

+Then the application can be used as a password oracle to determine if the credentials are valid

 Note:
 Credential stuffing -> the use of lists of known passwords